PaddlePaddle/FastDeploy/serving/docs/EN/vdl_management-en.md

    b.
 Monitoring service

    At present, the monitoring of the started service is mainly realized by providing the user with the output information of the service, the metrics information, and the information of the deployed model repository.
-By default, the front-end will automatically update the monitored information every 10s, and users can also click the "update" button to manually update.
+By default, the front-end will automatically update the monitored information every 10s, and you can also click the "update" button to manually update.
    - Log (the output log of the service, which can be used to obtain the startup and loading status of the service, exception information, etc.)
    - Metrics (obtain performance-related data by accessing the metric query service)
    - Model repository configuration (used to view the model repository information deployed by the service)